reimannsarah/friend-invite/README.md

   - close the modal
   - display the message that comes back in the server response somewhere on the screen
 - Clicking the X button in the upper left should simply close the modal

-## Misc

-- Please do this exercise by yourself.
-Use the internet and resources at your disposal, but we want to see how you yourself can solve this problem.
-- It is not important to exactly match the mockups or make high fidenlity pretty UI.
-- We are looking for functionality, completeness and how you solve the problem.
-- Show your progression by making many small commits as you implement vs one commit with the entire solution.

 ## Sample Data